All Hail the King: Development and writing

-Drew Pearce, the co-screenwriter of Iron Man 3, and producer Stephen Broussard had the idea for the short All Hail the King during the production of Iron Man 3, to provide "a fresh take" on the Mandarin character.
+Drew Pearce, the co-screenwriter of the Marvel Cinematic Universe (MCU) film Iron Man 3, and producer Stephen Broussard had the idea for the Marvel One-Shots short All Hail the King during the production of Iron Man 3, to provide "a fresh take" on the Mandarin character.
 Marvel Studios and consultant Joss Whedon were positive about the short, reliant on Ben Kingsley's involvement.
-Kingsley was on board after reading the script, with Pearce believing he wanted to return because he enjoyed portraying Slattery.
-In October 2013, Kingsley said he was working on a secret project with Marvel involving "many members of the crew that were involved in Iron Man 3."
+Kingsley was on board after reading the script, with Pearce believing he wanted to return because he enjoyed portraying Trevor Slattery.
+In October 2013, Kingsley said he was working on a secret project with Marvel involving "many members of the crew that were involved in Iron Man 3".
 This was later revealed to be the short, written and directed by Pearce.
 Iron Man 3 originally had Slattery dying in the film, so the One-Shot would have been a prequel exploring part of his past life.
 During the editing of Iron Man 3, when it was changed to have Slattery live, Pearce was less enthused about the short being a prequel since they "inevitably lack a sense of drama" and felt continuing Slattery's journey after the events of the film was "more exciting" since "you don't know what's going to happen".

 Iron Man 3 director Shane Black felt Marvel "saw so many negative things" surrounding the Mandarin's portrayal, that the short was created as "an apology to fans who were so angry".
 Though some of the dialogue is written in response to critics of Iron Man 3's Mandarin portrayal, the story was written simply as an extension of the Ten Rings and Mandarin storyline featured throughout the Iron Man films.
 Pearce wrote the short to be ambiguous enough that the storyline could be further explored in future films or television series.
 On the Ten Rings, Pearce stated that he found the group to be a "very powerful" part of the MCU due to their introduction in the universe's first film, and noted that producer Kevin Feige was excited to see a member of the organization be "genuinely vicious".
 Because of this, Pearce worked to make the action in the short "real and brutal" to juxtapose the more comedic tone leading up to it, which he felt would increase the humor of Kingsley's Slattery anyway given that the character "does not respond to anything the same way any other right minded human being" should.
-Speaking about adding easter eggs and nods to the comics, Pearce noted that him adding them to the script did not necessarily mean that they were a part of Marvel's bigger plan for the MCU, and said that he enjoyed "stuff[ing] it full of MCU" and waiting to see if "some of it sticks and some of it remains just a kind of charming nod."
+Speaking about adding easter eggs and nods to the comics, Pearce noted that him adding them to the script did not necessarily mean that they were a part of Marvel's bigger plan for the MCU, and said that he enjoyed "stuff[ing] it full of MCU" and waiting to see if "some of it sticks and some of it remains just a kind of charming nod".
 The name Caged Heat was previously used by Marvel as the working title for Iron Man 3.